 * Dylan – check his website for updates on the Backyard Barnraising project

 POSSIBLE featured guests for future social hours (speaking for 5 minutes each on a housing-related project they are involved with)

 - (Reminder: Amanda will need to come at 5pm) Amanda Dellinger of SquareOne Villages on Cottage Village, their newest, almost-finished community of 13 tiny houses in Cottage Grove, and their future second community of tiny houses in Eugene (34 on several acres currently owned by a church)

 - Ron Severson of MAPLE Microdevelopment, which has worked in Uganda, Chile, and now with Emerald Village Eugene residents on developing collective microenterprises and strengthening their individual financial capacity

-- Russ Dregne of Summit Structures in Springfield
+- Russ Dregne of Summit Structures/TinyHouse4U in Springfield

-- Greywater Action co-founder Laura Allen of Eugene, on greywater
+- Greywater Action co-founder Laura Allen, now of Eugene

 - Housing advocate and realtor Isaac Judd on the local real estate market (owner-occupied-home buyers vs. investors) and the Affordable Housing Trust Fund Advisory Committee (on which he serves)